novinfard/awesomeproject-react/README.md

 # My first react native app

 This app is built by `Create React Native App` and is easily accessible by `expo.io`.
-No dependency used for this project.
+No dependency is used for this project.

 It is also exportable to both android and ios native projects by using the following command:
 #### `npm run eject`